hocinebouarara/edu-sphere-app/README.md

 Once you have installed the necessary software, follow these steps to run the application:

-1. Clone the Course Hub repository to your local machine.
+1. Clone the Course Craze repository to your local machine.
 2. Import the course.sql file in MySQL to create the Course Hub database and tables.
 3. Open a terminal or command prompt and navigate to the backend directory of the cloned repository.
 4. Run the command ./mvnw spring-boot:run to start the Spring Boot backend.